BMU077/VirajChatBot/README.md

 # VirajChatBot
-This Repo is about the source code of creating pdf chatbot
+This Repo is about creating pdf chatbot using Langchain and Streamilit app.